shobhit/mac-setup/README.md

 $ git config --global user.email "email@email.com"
 ```

-The other and faster way is creating the Git configuration file (`~/.gitconfig`) and input it all ourselves.
+The other and faster way is creating the Git configuration file (`~/.gitconfig`) and input it all ourselves:

 ```shell
 $ cd ~